 In 2009, total industrial energy consumption decreased by 12 % with respect to 2008 as a result of the reduced activity due to the financial-economic crisis (gross value added -9 %).
 In 2010 and 2011, the economy recovered again, resulting in an increase in energy consumption in nearly all industrial subsectors.
 For the total industry, the increase in the total energy consumption amounted to 15 % between 2009 and 2011, while the gross value added increased by 5 % in that period.

-(+23 % between 2000 and 2010).
-The energetic energy consumption decreased slightly (-2 %).
-The non- energetic energy consumption is found mostly in the chemical subsector which uses energy carriers as raw material for various production processes (for example, natural gas for the production of ammonia in synthetic fertiliser production, naphtha as the basis for plastics …) and represented 43 % of the industrial energy consumption in 2010.
+In 2011, the total industrial energy consumption was still well over 4 % higher than in 2000.
+This is caused by increasing non-energetic energy consumption (+21 % between 2000 and 2011).
+Non- energetic energy consumption is found mostly in chemicals, which uses energy sources as raw material for various processes (for example, natural gas for the production of ammonia in synthetic fertiliser production, naphtha as the basis for plastics).
+This non-energetic energy consumption represented 43 % of the total industrial energy consumption in 2011.

 Energetic energy consumption, in contrast, decreased by almost 6 % in the period 2000-2011, whereas the industrial activity increased (gross value added +10 %).
 This is indicative of a higher energy efficiency in the various industrial combustion processes.